salamanzerr/dndCharacterCreator/README.md

 # dndCharacterCreator
-Website to create and store Dungeons &amp; Dragons characters within a database.
-Can create a character manually or use the integrated API to generate a character.
+Website to create and store Dungeons &amp; Dragons 5e characters within a database.
+Can create a character manually, update existing characters, and report any bugs or changes on the site.

 ## Pages include (names subject to change):
 1. <strong>landing:</strong> landing page to get to others